 Artists such Argentina’s Hyuro, South Africa’s Faith 47, Spain’s Pichiavo, the UK’s Phlegm and Dale Grimshaw, Norway’s Martin Whatson, France’s C215, Switzerland’s Never Crew, and Germany’s Case were all invited to take part.
 The works would join pieces from the likes of Mateus Bailon, Tankpetrol and the Nomad Clan who already had pieces in the area.

 So anyway, this post features some of the work created for Cities of Hope as well as some of the pieces created beforehand and not only that we’ll tell you where to find them too.
 A good wander around the Northern Quarter should take around two hours and it’s only a short walk from the station so below are some of the streets you should visit and the art that’s there at the moment.

 Great Ancoat’s Street

-The Northern Quarter of Manchester was visited on the afternoon on 10 June 2016 and all pictures were taken on the same day.
+The Northern Quarter Street Art of Manchester was visited on the afternoon on 10 June 2016 and all pictures were taken on the same day.
 The Cities of Hope festival happened between 21-29 May 2016.
-To explore the street art of other cities in the UK click on the links to take a look at the art of Sheffield, Bristol, Brighton and London.
+To explore the street art of other cities in the UK click on the links to take a look at the art of Liverpool, Sheffield, Bristol, Brighton, London and West Didsbury.